while1618/endeavouros-setup/README.md

 ## Known Issues

+- Flickering in electron apps (vscode, discord...) on Nvidia GPUs should be resolved with setting [this config](https://github.com/hyprwm/Hyprland/issues/7252#issuecomment-2345792172) in `hyprland.conf`.
+The setup script will do that for you if you are on Nvidia GPU, and everything should work fine, but if you still face some flickering problems, run electron apps with `--disable-gpu-compositing` flag.
+You can add this flag to your `.desktop` files, or run the apps with a flag directly from terminal.
 - [db.lck is present](https://github.com/while1618/endeavouros-setup/issues/1)
-- If you are on Nvidia GPU, some electron apps (vscode, discord...) might face some flickering problems, if that's the case, run those apps with `--disable-gpu` flag as suggested in Hyprland [wiki](https://wiki.hyprland.org/Nvidia/#flickering-in-electron--cef-apps).
-You can add this flag to your `.desktop` files, or run the apps with a flag directly from terminal.

 ## Credits